-4. Forest School should take place in a natural wooded environment where possible
+4. Forest Education should take place in a natural wooded environment where possible

-Embedded within Forest School is awareness and appreciation of the natural world.
+Embedded within our Forest Education is awareness and appreciation of the natural world.
 Our sessions are intended to take place in a natural environment, ideally with trees, enabling use and interaction with natural materials in activities.
 The outdoor environment is key to providing a different situation for pupils, where the space is contained but not constrained.

-5. Forest School should be run by qualified Forest School practitioners
+5. Our Forest Education Sessions should be run by Qualified Forest Education practitioners

-Facilitating the complex learning opportunities of Forest School and providing supported risk in the outdoor environment to a group of children is a difficult thing to do.
-Therefore, Forest School sessions need to be run by an appropriately trained individual.
+Facilitating the complex learning opportunities of Our Forest Education and providing supported risk in the outdoor environment to a group of children is a difficult thing to do.
+Therefore, Forest Education sessions need to be run by an appropriately trained individual.

-The FSA states that practitioners should hold a properly endorsed Level 3 Forest School qualification, which equips them with the skills required to provide good quality sessions.
+Our Forest Education Sessions are run by a Level 3 Forest School Lead, which equips them with the skills required to provide good quality sessions.
 These include practical skills, first-aid, teaching skills, risk-benefit analysis, how to perform site checks and environmental impact awareness.
-It also trains leaders in the fine art of balancing guidance and structured activities with the self-learning ethos of Forest School.
+It also trains leaders in the fine art of balancing guidance and structured activities with the self-learning ethos of Forest Education.
 Practitioners are also required to be very reflective themselves, to continually adapt and change with their group and learn from experience.
-At White Trees we have a qualified Forest Schools leader who has a qualified outdoor education teacher in support.

-6. Forest School is learner-centred with learner-based outcomes
+6. Our Forest Education is learner-centred with learner-based outcomes

 Learning at Forest Schools is primarily intended to be a co-operative process between the practitioner and the participants through a system of observation, reflection, and communication.
 This system enables the discovery and development of unique outcomes which are specific to each learner and may cover any part of the holistic development.
-One key message is that progress in Forest School is process-based, not goal-based.
+One key message is that progress in Forest Education is process-based, not goal-based.